galasa-dev/TSC/minutes/2024/2024-07-30 TSC Meeting Minutes.md

 * Long-term goals include enhancing user interfaces and providing more advanced features.

 Discussion and Questions
-* Michelle has expressed an interest in using Glassa more extensively and appreciates the planned security enhancements.
+* Michelle has expressed an interest in using Galasa more extensively and appreciates the planned security enhancements.
 * Mike has provided additional details on the tagging feature for tests, which allows for more efficient testing.
 * Jade raised a question about the terminology used for the project and whether it should be updated.
 * Mike discussed the rationale behind using "server" instead of "ecosystem" and the potential implications for documentation.